 |College/School||College of Health and Medicine

 |Coordinator||Professor Gregory Peterson|

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- demonstrate an understanding of the rationale behind the use of commonly used drugs in commonly occurring disease states and/or accident scenarios.
+- Demonstrate an understanding of the rationale behind the use of frequently used drugs in commonly occurring disease states and/or acute emergency scenarios.

-- apply the principles of clinical pharmacology, therapeutics and medications management to interpret patient cases and evaluate: the therapeutic decision making process; actual and/or potential drug-related problems; the actual and/or potential impact on patient care.
+- Apply the principles of clinical pharmacology, therapeutics and medication management to interpret patient cases and evaluate: the therapeutic decision-making process; actual and/or potential drug-related problems; the actual and/or potential impact on patient care.